 Under a star-y pointing pyramid?

-In the following lines Milton expands on the meaning of the first line.
+In the following lines, Milton expands on the meaning of the first line.
 He wants to make sure the reader understands that erecting monuments to Shakespeare’s name should be a questionable enterprise.
 He believes that there was, and is, no reason to hide his “hallowed relics” under a structure— such as a “stary- pointing pyramid.”
-Milton does not believes Shakespeare would want his earthly remains treated in such a way.
+Milton does not believe Shakespeare would want his earthly remains treated in such a way.
 His true monument is the work he left behind, in comparison to that his bones, (although hallowed to the speaker) are meaningless.

 Dear son of Memory, great heir of fame,

 What need’st thou such weak witness of thy name?

 Thou in our wonder and astonishment

 In the next four lines, the speaker goes on to refer to Shakespeare as the “Dear son of Memory.”
 The leftovers from his vastly important existence are nothing but the offspring of true memory.
 They are the “heir” to his “fame,” not the fame and genius itself.